TheSnowFall/IP5306_ESP32/Readme.md

 # IP5306_ESP32 Library

 The **IP5306_ESP32** library is designed to interact with the IP5306 power management IC using I2C.
-This library is inferred from the original [IP5306 Arduino Library](https://github.com/Al1c3-1337/IP5306-arduino/tree/master), with some minor changes.
+This library is inferred or inspired from the original [IP5306 Arduino Library](https://github.com/Al1c3-1337/IP5306-arduino/tree/master), with some minor changes.

 ## Features